After a Colorado car accident, getting your car repair bills paid is a crucial part of protecting your rights.

 - Property Damage: $15,000 per incident.2

 If the other driver is covered, his or her insurance company should pay for the cost of repairs to the victim’s vehicle.
-However, the insurer will only be held responsible for up to the maximum amount of coverage the other driver paid for (i.e., up to $15,000 in property damage if the other driver carries the minimum required coverage).
+However, the insurer will only be held responsible for up to the maximum amount of coverage the other driver paid for (for example, up to $15,000 in property damage if the other driver carries the minimum required coverage).

 3.2 What if the other driver is not insured, or the coverage is not enough to cover my damages?